metal3-io/metal3-dev-env/vars.md

 1. You need to replace the default IPv4 addresses with IPv6 addresses in the environment variables.

+Notice that if your host does not have support for native IPv6, you need to enable NAT64 and DNS64 to provision the VMs.
+If you enable NAT64 with the variable below, it will also enable DNS64.

 The following variables need to be set:

 ``` sh